mikke89/RmlUiDoc/pages/rcss/visual_formatting_model.md

 next: visual_formatting_model_details
 ---

-The visual formatting model used in RCSS is almost identical to that of [CSS](http://www.w3.org/TR/REC-CSS2/visuren.html), and it is recommended you read that for a detailed explanation of how {{page.lib_name}} builds and places element boxes.
+The visual formatting model used in RCSS is almost identical to that of [CSS](http://www.w3.org/TR/REC-CSS2/visuren.html), and it is recommended you read that for a detailed explanation of how RmlUi builds and places element boxes.
 A short summary can be found below.

 The differences between CSS and RCSS are: